RaviTambade/linux/memorymgmt.md

 Following are the two most used Page Table types:

-1. Single Level Page Table
+1. <b>Single Level Page Table</b>
 Only single-page tables are used in this procedure.
 Page tables are made up of a linear array of page table entries (PTEs).
 Each PTE holds information on the page, such as its physical page number and status bits, such as whether the page is valid or not, as well as any other bits.

 Every memory reference will have its address translated.
 The size of the page table might vary greatly depending on the page size.
 The loading of larger page tables takes longer.

-Drawback: The main downside of this strategy is that managing these big page tables as a single entity is problematic.
+<b>Drawback</b>: The main downside of this strategy is that managing these big page tables as a single entity is problematic.
 Because of the additional memory reference for the page table, mapping from virtual to physical address is delayed.

-2. Multi-Level Page Table
+2. <b>Multi-Level Page Table</b>

 A multilevel page table is split into two or more levels.
 Page tables are stored in multi-level tables, which have a tree-like structure.

-The level-0 page table's entries are pointers to a level-1 page table.
+- The level-0 page table's entries are pointers to a level-1 page table.
-The level-1 page table's entries are pointers to a level-2 page table.
+- The level-1 page table's entries are pointers to a level-2 page table.
 Actual page information will be stored in the entries of the final level page table.

 When paging is implemented on the page table in multilevel paging, the base address of the first-level page entry will be the base address of the second-level page table entry, and the second-level page table entry will be the base address of the third-level page table entry, and so on.

 The frame number of actual pages will be displayed in the final level page table item.
 In multilevel paging, regardless of the level of paging, all the PT will be stored in the main memory and all PT entries carry simply the frame number.

-Drawback: All of the page tables are kept in memory.
+<b>Drawback</b>: All of the page tables are kept in memory.
 As a result, getting the physical address of the page frame needs more than one memory access, one for each level required.
 Extra memory references to access address translation can slow down a program in memory by a factor of two or more, which is a considerable drawback.

 ### Understanding Paging In Operating System In Detail